Mohammad-Rahmanian/Traffic-Sign-Classification/README.md

 The primary objective is to train a machine learning model capable of accurately classifying stop signs in images.
 Utilizing deep learning techniques, specifically convolutional neural networks (CNNs) and transfer learning, we aim to develop a robust model capable of achieving high accuracy in stop sign detection.

 ## Techniques Used
-- Transfer Learning:
-  !Transfer Learning
-  Utilizing pre-trained CNN models as a starting point for training on the specific task of traffic sign classification.
+- Transfer Learning: Utilizing pre-trained CNN models as a starting point for training on the specific task of traffic sign classification.
-- Convolutional Neural Networks (CNNs):
-  !Convolutional Neural Networks
-  Effective for image recognition tasks, CNNs are used to capture spatial hierarchies of features in images.
+- Convolutional Neural Networks (CNNs): Effective for image recognition tasks, CNNs are used to capture spatial hierarchies of features in images.
-- ResNet:
-  !ResNet
-  Leveraging the depth and effectiveness of ResNet architecture for training deep neural networks, especially in tasks like traffic sign classification.
+- ResNet: Leveraging the depth and effectiveness of ResNet architecture for training deep neural networks, especially in tasks like traffic sign classification.

 ## Dataset
-The dataset used for training and testing the model is available here.
+The dataset used for training and testing the model is available [here](https://drive.google.com/drive/u/5/folders/1RtXgbyWgMzp3rra-Zfx_3Pa98UxqpIBN).
 It contains images of various traffic signs, organized into separate folders for different types of signs, including stop signs and non-stop signs.

 ## Usage
 1. **Requirements:**